TimiLin01/BellaBeat_Case_Study/README.md

 ## Act
 Based on the analysed data, to improve user engagement:
  * Introducing such smart devices that can be worn the whole day and do not need to be taken off.
 By emphasising the keywords like **"can be worn all the day"**, **"not harmful for the body"** and **"waterproof"** can target those clients who are lazy about changing/wearing and taking off smart devices.
 Also, this helps BellaBeat to collect more data, like sleep-related ones and makes our analysis more accurate.
+ * Add **warning system** into our smart device, which natofies our customers, when it detects too low/high heart rate.
+This can make more users relie on our smart device, also extend our targeted customer range.
+Especially those customers will be interested who are worried about their heart rate or having heart disease.
  * To motivate users to complete goals, we can introduce **rewards** when users complete a goal.
 Rewards, for instance, can be a collection of cute virtual badges.
 This can attract people who are passionate about collecting.
  * We can also add a **sign-in form** with rewards.
 Users can sign in when they have done enough sport.
  * To help users increase their active minutes, we can **notify (like using vibrations)** users when suitable, and users can only close these notifications when they have done enough sport.